rmoshea/document-search/sourceCode/README.md

   sourceCode / pythonApp / dist
   ```
 2. Download the cerberus_0_2_8.app file by clicking the **Download** button
-3. Control click on the program and choose open
+3. Double-click on the cerberus_0_2_8.app program to open